how to make Gnome Easter Eggs

 diy easter egg gnome

-With right sides together, sew along the seam of the hat.
+With the right sides together, sew along the seam of the hat.
 Turn right side out and roll up the brim and apply some glue to keep the brim in place.

 Add buttons or embellishments if desired (we used a foam flower cutout)